JaviCervera/coldsteel/README.md

 ## TODO

+* Rename `MeshEntity` to `Model`.
+Add `LoadModel` directly (no need for `LoadMesh` -> `CreateModel` -> `FreeMesh`).
 * DrawWorld should render all cameras, and these should have clear mode, render target etc.
+* Add font editor.
+* Try to use Asyncify on Emscripten, remove Loop entrypoint from Lua, and add RefreshScreen.
+* Do not handle screen setup differently on Emscripten.
+* Embed Lua into the CLI tool, so scripts are compiled when packaged.
+* Use Irrlicht's embedded zlib to create the assets pkg, and merge `coldsteel` and `csrun`.
 * Add ButtonHit, KeyHit, JoystickButtonHit.
-* Make tinyfiledialogs optional and use native GUI widgets when disabled.
 * Add particles support & editor.
-* Embed Lua into the CLI tool, so scripts are compiled when packaged.
 * Fix audio positioning.
 * Add more samples and demos.
 * Add SciTE based Lua editor.
-* Add font editor.
-* Add mesh viewer.
+* Add mesh viewer with material support and LoadMeshEx which provides a materials file as well.
 * GUI styles.
 * Add shader support.
 * Add documentation (with Sphinx? - also check if SWIG parses Doxygen comments).